 Andean Cock of the Rock

-Males can be either brilliant crimson or orange, always with black wings and broad silver tertials, orange legs, and puffy rounded crest.
-On the other hand, females are duller brown with a smaller crest and staring pale eye.
+Male Andean Cock of the Rocks have either bright crimson or orange feathers, always with black wings and broad silver tertials, orange legs, and a puffy rounded crest.
+Females, on the other hand, are dull brown with a smaller crest and a pale staring eye.
 This species nests on large rocks or cliff faces.
-The only similar species is Guianan Cock-of-the-rock, but there is no range overlap.
-You can enjoy it on Manu National Park tours.
+The only similar species is the Guianan Cock-of-the-Rock, but their ranges do not overlap.
+This bird can be observed during our tours in the Manu National Park and Chocó Andino.

 Photo: Alfredo Cornejo